-- a) The policies of this section shall be read in conjunction with the Urban Structure and the underlying land use designations. - b) The Growth Framework shall not apply to: - (i) undeveloped areas outside of the Delineated Built Boundary; and - (ii) lands designated Natural Heritage System, Major Parks and Open Space.
-In addition, the Growth Framework shall not apply to features that meet the criteria for identification as Key Natural Features or as sensitive surface water or groundwater features in accordance with Subsection 4.2.2 of this Plan, or hazardous lands and hazardous sites in accordance with Subsection 4.4.2(3) of this Plan; - c) The boundaries of the Primary Growth Area, Secondary Growth Area, Employment Growth Area or Established Neighbourhood Area, as identified on Schedule B-1: Growth Framework, of this Plan, are static and shall only be modified in accordance with the policies of this Plan or through a City-initiated Official Plan Amendment. - d) Notwithstanding Subsection 2.4.2 c) of this Plan, minor modifications to the Growth Framework, as shown on Schedule B-1: Growth Framework, of this Plan, may be considered in the context of a site-specific Official Plan Amendment. - e) The City will consider long-term opportunities for the direction of intensification growth and investments in transit as well as other types of infrastructure and public service facilities to Secondary Growth Areas including, but not limited to, the development of future area-specific plans and the expansion of the frequent transit corridors.
+- a) The policies of this section shall be read in conjunction with the Urban Structure and the underlying land use designations. - b) The Growth Framework shall not apply to: - (i) undeveloped areas outside of the Delineated Built Boundary; and - [ii) lands designated Natural Heritage System, Major Parks and Open Space.
+In addition, the Growth Framework shall not apply to features that meet the criteria for identification as Key Natural Features or as sensitive surface water or groundwater features in accordance with Subsection 4.2.2 of this Plan, or hazardous lands and hazardous sites in accordance with Subsection 4.4.2.4(3) of this Plan; - c) The boundaries of the Primary Growth Area, Secondary Growth Area, Employment Growth Area or Established Neighbourhood Area, as identified on Schedule B-1: Growth Framework, of this Plan, are static and shall only be modified in accordance with the policies of this Plan or through a City-initiated Official Plan Amendment. - d) Notwithstanding Subsection 2.4.2 c) of this Plan, minor modifications to the Growth Framework, as shown on Schedule B-1: Growth Framework, of this Plan, may be considered in the context of a site-specific Official Plan Amendment. - d) An Official Plan Amendment proposing an increase in height, density and/or intensity may be determined by the City to be premature where an area specific plan has been initiated, unless the proponent can demonstrate to the satisfaction of the City that: - (i) the proposed height, density and/or intensity support the relevant policies of this Plan; and, - (ii) the proposed height, density and/or intensity will not compromise the ultimate community design to be determined through the area specific plan. - e) The City will consider long-term opportunities for the direction of intensification growth and investments in transit as well as other types of infrastructure and public service facilities -to Secondary Growth Areas including, but not limited to, the development of future area-specific plans and the expansion of the frequent transit corridors.